crmounts/MTurk/README.txt

 README

+Note: Open the project .xcworkspace file to run the application, the .xcodeproj file will result in the following error as the project uses Pods "linker command failed with exit code 1"

 MTurk is a mobile turking application that enables users to be paid for two different types of tasks.
 Taking photos and allowing location to be tracked.